-The District or colleges will issue a Rave Guardian notice whenever the college administration and/or College Police believe that there may be a serious or continuing threat to students, faculty or staff.
-The intent of the Rave Guardian alert is to aid in the prevention of similar crimes and to enable members of the District community to take proactive steps to protect themselves.
+The District or colleges will issue mass notification notice whenever the college administration and/or District Police believe that there may be a serious or continuing threat to students, faculty or staff.
+The intent of the mass notification system alert is to aid in the prevention of similar crimes and to enable members of the District community to take proactive steps to protect themselves.

-The Vice Chancellor of Strategic Communications and Institutional Advancement or designee will review and revise the text of the Rave emergency messages as necessary, and then transmit the notification containing the notice to the college community.
-The content of the message will not contain confidential information, such as a victim's name, but will contain the information appropriate to assist members of the Riverside
+The Vice Chancellor of Strategic

+Communications and Institutional

+Advancement or designee will review and

+revise the text of the mass notification

+emergency messages as necessary, and

+then transmit the notification containing

+the notice to the college community.
+The

+content of the message will not contain

+confidential information, such as a victim's

+name, but will contain the information

+appropriate to assist members of the

-Community College District in preventing similar incidents.
-A Rave notification will not be transmitted if it is deemed that the notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Riverside Community College District in preventing similar incidents.
+A mass notification will not be transmitted if it is deemed that the notification will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-At the direction of the Chancellor, Rave notices will only be sent to member of the RCCD community associated with locations or institutions at which it is deemed there is a serious or continuing threat to students, faculty or staff.
+At the direction of the Chancellor, mass notifications will only be sent to members of the RCCD community associated with locations or institutions at which it is deemed there is a serious or continuing threat to students, faculty or staff.
 Updates about any case resulting in a criminal case will be distributed as deemed appropriate.

-POLICIES AND PROCEDURES RELATED TO DATING VIOLENCE, DOMESTIC VIOLENCE, SEXUAL ASSAULT AND STALKING
+POLICIES AND PROCEDURES RELATED TO DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING